pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

-other | RGTPI inserted after I254 | include a brief text description partial amino acid deletion | 1-100 or A123* | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments; use `*` for nonsense mutations. partial nucleotide deletion | 500-800 | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments unknown | unknown | an allele name is required if the type and description are unknown wild type | wild type | use with altered expression (overexpression or knockdown) for single-allele phenotypes
+other | RGTPI inserted after I254 | include a brief text description partial amino acid deletion | 1-100 or A123* | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments; use `*` for nonsense mutations. partial nucleotide deletion | 500-800 | indicate deleted residues; use comma-separated ranges for discontinuous deleted segments unknown | unknown | an allele symbol is required if the type and description are unknown wild type | wild type | use with altered expression (overexpression or knockdown) for single-allele phenotypes

 Please [contact the ${database_name} curators](mailto:${helpdesk_address}) if